LauraRuis/VAST2017/PROCESS.md

 Also made csv file per day per gate.

+Made to do list with features to finish before end of project (see process folder)

 **Summary of day 5**
 - Decided to try to link all of our visualizations in the last wek
 - Converted parallel coordinates from v4 to v3
+- made features list (see process folder)